How to Conduct Facilities Condition Assessments: 3 Ways to Leverage Digital Twins

 Risk prevention

-Safety is a foundational element of facility management.
+Safety is a foundational element of facility management process.
 When you’re staying on top of your facility, you’re staying on top of maintenance and facility repairs — both of which have a direct impact on safety and risk.

 Without regular FCAs, your facility can fall into a state of disrepair, equipment can break down or malfunction, and you can more easily lag behind compliance and regulatory laws.